Sam Heughan: Outlander star's whisky, career so far, and James Bond rumours

 Does Sam Heughan have a wife or girlfriend?

-Sam Heughan is not married, and it’s believed he is currently single.
+Sam Heughan is not married, and he is normally quite private about his relationships.

+But it is believed he could currently be dating Australian model Monika Clarke after they were photographed together in March 2022.

 The actor has previously been linked to MacKenzie Mauzy (Into The Woods) and Amy Shiels (Twin Peaks).